-Exterior and interior finish schedules must be in tabular form with legends.
-In the conceptual phase, the finishes can be listed in generic form, so that the customer can get an overall sense of the exterior and interior materials and finishes.
+Interior finish schedules must be in tabular form with legends.
+The finishes can be listed in generic form, so that the customer can get an overall sense of the exterior and interior materials and finishes.
 Color and more specific finishes can be added in the following phases.